preschool-activities

 Create a cosy tent in a corner of the classroom.
 Bring in books about camping and set up tents and sleeping bags.
 Encourage kids to play pretend, tell stories, and sing songs for the campfire.
 This practice encourages the growth of language and imagination.
 Give out flashlights to create the excitement of a nocturnal camping experience.
 Encourage kids to take turns being the “campfire leader” and telling their most memorable camping tales.

 Rainy days are ideal for getting outside and enjoying some puddle jumping.
 Put on your rain gear and go outside for safe puddle-jumping fun on a wet day.
-While highlighting safety and the need of staying dry, allow the kids to experiment with the feeling of splashing in puddles.
+While highlighting safety and the need to stay dry, allow the kids to experiment with the feeling of splashing in puddles.
 Encourage children to take note of the various puddle sizes and forms.
-After that, give them warm drinks and towels to assist them dry off so they may carry on with their indoor activities.
+After that, give them warm drinks and towels to assist them in drying off so they may carry on with their indoor activities.

 Preschoolers can learn via hands-on experience and creativity by participating in DIY projects.
 With the use of recyclable items like paper towel rolls, rice, and aluminium foil, teach the kids how to make their own rainsticks.
 This activity introduces the ideas of sound and rhythm while improving sensory awareness.
 Encourage the kids to add colours and ornaments to their rainsticks to make them unique.
 Have a collective rainstick performance where kids take turns making rain sounds after crafting the rainsticks.